rackerlabs/support-how-to/content/how-to/office-365/set-up-microsoft-365-exchange-online-mailbox-ios/index.md

 7. Click **Accept** > **Save**.

-**Note**: If your organization requires multi-factor authentication or self-service password reset registration, you might be prompted for additional verification methods during the setup process.
+**Note**: If your organization requires multifactor authentication or self-service password reset registration, you might be prompted for additional verification methods during the setup process.